tigera-cs/quickstart-self-service/modules/policies-rules.md

 ## `selectors`

-The following selectors are availabel:
+The following selectors are available:

 - `namespaceSelector` - Selects the namespace(s) to which a [GlobalNetworkPolicy](https://docs.tigera.io/reference/resources/globalnetworkpolicy) applies.
 Select a specific namespace by name using the 'projectcalico.org/name' label.
 Note that the selector is only availabel for [GlobalNetworkPolicy](https://docs.tigera.io/reference/resources/globalnetworkpolicy).